temporalio/temporal-learning/docs/examples/go/background-checks/application-requirements.md

 The Background Check application is a simplified and scaled-down implementation for the use case.
 The requirements are simplified and scaled to match the implementation.

-We can break down the application requirements in various ways.
+You can break down the application requirements in various ways.

 - User experience requirements
 - Application functional requirements